 Academic advising is the foundation upon which a student develops his or her academic program.
 Through academic advising, students identify and explore the educational opportunities available at Salem State.
 Meeting regularly with an advisor, students plan their programs, complete degree requirements and benefit from a mentor/mentee relationship with a member of the faculty or the academic advising center professional staff.

 Effective fall 2015: New Move-In Policy, for more information click here.

 Summer Notes: Staff is limited during the summer months and we encourage students to plan accordingly based on the following:

 Please note: All day students are assigned to a faculty advisor within their major program, this information can be found your Navigator account; Student Home>Academic Home>View my advisor.

 If you need additional assistance and your faculty advisor is not available, students could also meet with a knowledgable staff member in the academic advising office.
-Appointments are strongly encouraged, please refer to the advisor-student assignments below:
+Appointments are strongly encouraged, please refer to the advisor-student assignments below (subject to change):

 |If your last name begins with...||You will meet with the following advisor...|